riverbend-math/Multiplication-Hit-The-Target/README.md

 ### 4th Grade

-4.NS.4: Compare two fractions with different numerators and different denominators (e.g., by creating common denominators or numerators, or by comparing to a benchmark, such as 0, 1/2, and 1).
-Explain why comparisons are valid only when the two fractions refer to the same whole.
-Record the results of comparisons with symbols > , = , or < , and justify the conclusions (e.g., by using a visual fraction model).

 4.NS.6: Compare two decimals to hundredths by reasoning about their size based on the same whole.
 Record the results of comparisons with the symbols > , = , or < , and justify the conclusions (e.g., by using a visual model).

 ### 5th Grade